AlexOrlek/bacterialBercow/README.md

 3. The filtered accession sequences are downloaded as a FASTA file.
 4. The sequences are BLASTed again the PlasmidFinder replicon database and the rMLST database.
 5. If a sequence contains no rMLST loci then it is considered a plasmid and included in the plasmids.fa output file.
 Accessions with rMLST loci detected are recorded.

+# FAQ

+* **How does CuratePlasmids differ from previously published plasmid curation methods?**
+I previously published a similar method for plasmid curation (Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183), but compared with CuratePlasmids, the methods in the paper differ in several key ways:
+* I used MLST rather than rMLST to filter chromosomal accessions.
+MLST loci are more limited as a chromosomal marker since MLST schemes cover fewer taxa.
+* I included both Refseq and Genbank accessions, deduplicating identical sequences.
+In contrast, CuratePlasmids retrieves only Refseq accessions (and does not deduplicate based on sequence identity).
+Refseq represents a higher quality dataset (e.g. all Refseq accessions undergo the same annotation pipeline).
+Refseq is already a non-redundant database.
+* Accessions were not required to be annotated as complete in the paper, but for CuratePlasmids, only complete plasmids are included.<br>
+PLSDB follows similar methods to Orlek _et al_ 2017 but uses rMLST.
+However, unlike CuratePlasmids, accessions with up to 5 rMLST loci are included in PLSDB, whereas an accessions with one or more rMLST loci is not considered a plasmid when using CuratePlasmids - however, such accessions are recorded; they may be misannotated chromosomal sequence or chromids.
+* **Does CuratePlasmids include linear plasmids?**
+Yes, like the other plasmid databases described above, CuratePlasmids includes linear plasmids.
+However, the linear annotation should be treated cautiously since a 'linear' plasmid could actually be a circular plasmid that just couldn't be circularised after assembly.

 # Acknowledgements